ddnimara/KTH_Projects/Advanced Machine Learning/Assignment2/Readme.md

-#Assignment 1 of Advanced Machine Learning
+# Assignment 2 of Advanced Machine Learning

 This file includes two main pdfs.
 One containing the general information and questions, and one containing my Answers.